PeiDay/SQLAlchemy-Challenge/README.md

 * **T-test Results**: t = 30.624201480767336, p = 6.622829250184814e-178

-* **Conclusion**: With the __p-value__ is very close to 0, there is not sufficient evidence to conclude that there is a significant difference in means between June and December temperatures across all the data years available.
+* **Conclusion**: With the __p-value__ is extremely close to 0, there is not sufficient evidence to conclude that there is a significant difference in means between June and December temperatures across all the data years available.

-### Temperature Analysis II
-* Choose a date range for a trip and use the `calc_temps` function to calculate the `min`, `avg`, and `max` temperatures for the trip using the matching dates from the previous year.
-* Plot the min, avg, and max temperature from the query as a bar chart.

-### Daily Rainfall Average
-Calculate the rainfall per weather station using the year's previous matching dates for the trip.

-### Daily Temperature Normals
-Calculate the daily minimum, maximum, and average temperatures for the trip and plot an area plot with the results.